 ERROR.TYPE

-The ERROR.TYPE function is used to return a number corresponding to the error value of a cell.
+The ERROR.TYPE function returns a number corresponding to the error value of a cell.
+It helps identify specific errors for troubleshooting.
+The function is useful in error handling within formulas.

 Syntax 🔗